Kotlin/dataframe/docs/StardustDocs/topics/ColumnSelectors.md

 // range of columns
 df.select { name..age }

-// all children of ColumnGroup df.select { name.all() }
+// all columns of ColumnGroup
+df.select { name.all() }

 // recursive traversal of all children columns excluding ColumnGroups